A Fourth Turning of the Wheel? Ambedkar Buddhism

 The year 1956 saw the worldwide celebration of the twenty-five hundredth year of the birth of Buddha Shakyamuni.
 So the date and the place—Nagpur in central India, a city which was associated with the preservation of Buddhist teachings by the Nagas, the serpent people—was highly symbolic of the rebirth of Buddhism in a land which had seen no Buddhism for virtually a thousand years.
 Nearly a half-million untouchables took refuge at Ambedkar’s conversion ceremony; and then six weeks later, he died of a long-standing illness.

 In the years since his great conversion, Ambedkar had become a symbol of hope for low-caste people throughout India, but his Buddhist movement since then has had to struggle along with support from outsiders like Sangharakshita and his British Buddhist followers, though it also attracted some talented leaders within India and the untouchable community.
-Where its going, and whether it’s growing and flourishing, is anybody’s guess.
+Where it’s going, and whether it’s growing and flourishing, is anybody’s guess.
 But we have Ambedkar’s own thoughts and writings to consider for our purposes today.

 Choice and Adaptation